reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

 {{% /info %}}

-This application uses the Spring Security default login page to sign-in and further creates a simple email registration template.
-For logging in, we will customize our credentials in our `application.yaml` as:
+This application uses the Spring Security default login page to sign in.
+Once logged in, we will create a simple email registration template.
+We will customize our login credentials in our `application.yaml` as:

 ````yaml
 spring: